-- The author expresses sincere gratitude to the following individuals for their long-term, continued support in this endeavor: Patric DenHartog, Efim Gluskin, Yuri Ivanyushenkov, Jaromir Penicka, and Geoffrey Pile - Thanks to Oliver Schmidt of the APS MED Group for providing photorealistic renderings of the HSCU and the Cryoscanner. - Thanks to Joe Gleason at Micro Surface Engineering, Inc. in Los Angeles, CA, for technical assistance in the selection of target surface finishes. - The diagram in figure 1 appears courtesy of the Keyence Corporation of America, Itasca, Illinois, 60143 - The "Surveyors" carving is located on the façade of the Gwynn Wilson building, University of Southern California.
-Photographed by Ruth Wallach, Associate Dean for Public Services, USC Libraries. - This work has been supported by the U.S. Department of Energy, Office of Science, under contract number DE-AC02-06CH11357
+- The author expresses sincere gratitude to the following individuals for their long-term, continued support in this endeavor: Patric DenHartog, Efim Gluskin, Yuri Ivanyushenkov, Jaromir Penicka, and Geoffrey Pile - Thanks to Oliver Schmidt of the APS MED Group for providing photorealistic renderings of the HSCU and the Cryoscanner. - Thanks to Joe Gleason at Micro Surface Engineering, Inc. in Los Angeles, CA, for technical assistance in the selection of target surface finishes. - The diagram in figure 1 appears courtesy of the Keyence Corporation of America, Itasca, Illinois, 60143 - This work has been supported by the U.S. Department of Energy, Office of Science, under contract number DE-AC02-06CH11357